Songwriter (film)

-Songwriter is a 1984 American film directed by Alan Rudolph.
+Songwriter is a 1984 American satirical comedy-drama film directed by Alan Rudolph.
 At the 57th Academy Awards, it received an Oscar nomination for Best Original Song Score and Its Adaptation or Adaptation Score for Kris Kristofferson.

-Genre

-The film is a satirical comedy-drama about an artist seeking his freedom.
+The film's plot involves an artist seeking his freedom.
 The material is loosely based on Willie Nelson's own life and legend and finances.
 His song "Night Life", for example, which he sold in 1961 for $150, went on to be recorded by over 70 artists and sold more than 30 million copies.

 Plot

-Doc Jenkins (Willie Nelson) is a country and western composer, who employs devious tricks to extricate himself from his legal entanglement with a Nashville gangster entrepreneur who takes all the profits from his songs.
+Doc Jenkins is a country and western composer, who employs devious tricks to extricate himself from his legal entanglement with a Nashville gangster entrepreneur who takes all the profits from his songs.

-Fed up with life touring and making no money from recordings of his music, Doc has turned to managing the career of his old singing partner Blackie Buck (Kris Kristofferson).
-Doc takes a further client - a woman singer, Gilda (Lesley Ann Warren).
-He wants to get back with his ex-wife Honey (Melinda Dillon), and to get solid ground beneath his feet again.
+Fed up with life touring and making no money from recordings of his music, Doc has turned to managing the career of his old singing partner Blackie Buck.
+Doc takes a further client - a woman singer, Gilda.
+He wants to get back with his ex-wife Honey, and to get solid ground beneath his feet again.

+Production

+The film came out of conversations the writer Bud Shrake had with Willie Nelson.
+A script was written which Shrake said "it’s been described as a surreal version of the Willie’s life story, which it sorta is, but it’s sorta like my life story too, and everybody else’s who’s tried to make a living in show business.”
+It was originally envisioned the film would star Nelson and Waylon Jennings.

+The project was set up at Warner Bros but then Nelson decided to make Honeysuckle Rose (1980) which was a box office disappointment.
+This delayed filming.
+The project was reactivated when Kris Kristofferson agreed to co-star, and Sydney Pollack came on board as producer.
+Pollack had directed Nelson in The Electric Horseman and produced Honeysuckle Rose; it was Kristofferson's first movie appearance since the twin flops of Heaven's Gate and Rollover.

+The film was originally directed by Steve Rash, best known for The Buddy Holly Story.
+Filming started on 18 October 1983 in Austin Texas.
+Two weeks into the shoot Rash was fired after conflicts with Pollack.

+The movie was offered to Alan Rudolph who called it "a directing job that everyone was turning down, the kind of situation Kristofferson might say was ‘enough to kill a normal man.’"
+However he did it in order to pay for the rights to use some songs he wanted for Choose Me.
+Filming resumed four days later, with the delay causing a reported $1.5 million to be added to the budget.